-I am a current student at the London College of Garden Design graduating in July 2018 with a Diploma in Garden Design.
+I graduated from the London College of Garden Design in July 2018 with a Diploma in Garden Design.

 I have always had a strong interest in design and the natural environment.
 My background is from engineering and architecture working on a variety of projects from large scale master planning to smaller scale single buildings creating interior and exterior spaces that really satisfy the needs of the end users whilst focusing on sustainability, health and wellbeing.